Cincinnati vs. UCF NCAA Football Odds, Plays and Insights | October 16, 2021

 Cincinnati Stats and Trends

-- Cincinnati has four wins against the spread in five games this season.

-- The Bearcats have covered the spread twice this season when favored by 21.5 points or more (in three chances).
+- The Bearcats have been favored by 21.5 points or more three times this season and have covered the spread in two of them.

-- Cincinnati has gone over the point total in 60% of its opportunities this year (three times in five games with a set point total).
+- Cincinnati's games this year have gone over the point total three times in five opportunities (60%).

-- When Cincinnati picks up over 365.8 yards, the team is 3-1 against the spread and 4-0 overall.
+- Cincinnati is 3-1 against the spread and 4-0 overall when the team churns out more than 365.8 yards.

-- The Bearcats have seven giveaways this season, while the Knights have eight takeaways .

 - Find the latest spread and moneyline odds for Cincinnati at SISportsbook.